Department and Faculty Colloquia

-The faculty colloquium usually has two opponents: at least one of them should be an expert in research methodology and at least one an expert in the given research area.
-Opponents are nominated by the Academic Director / Program Director in collaboration with the thesis advisor.
+The faculty colloquium usually has a three-member committee consisting of opponents (nominated by the Vice-Dean/DBA Director) and the Vice-Dean/DBA Director (or a designated person).
+At least one of the nominated opponents should be an expert in research methodology and at least one an expert in the given research area; the third member is the Vice-Dean/DBA Director (or a designated person).
+Opponents are nominated by the Vice-Dean/DBA Director in collaboration with the supervisor.

 The aim of the faculty colloquium is to evaluate whether the DBA dissertation meets the requirements of such works, including checking the originality of the submitted work.
 The faculty colloquium also assesses the ability to present the results of the final work, meeting the given objectives, defending the scientific methods used and the student’s contribution must be convincingly debated.
 See below for the Template for this colloquium.

 - The student sends the thesis electronically min.
 4 weeks (unless otherwise specified) before the faculty colloquium to his/her supervisor and to the designated opponents.

 - For the Colloquium, a presentation (15 – 20 minutes) is to be prepared by the student; afterwards, a discussion/feedback follows.

 - The date of the faculty colloquium is announced by the Vice-Dean for Research and Ph.D.
 Studies/DBA Academic Director with sufficient advance notice.

 - The DBA Center takes care of the organization (room booking, informing students, other tasks).

 - The Vice-Dean/DBA Academic Director nominates min.
 2 opponents (the first one is the Chair of the Committee).